 Insomnia is a common condition for people with a number of mental health disorders, including bipolar disorder.
 This may make it difficult for you to fall or stay asleep, or it may lead to you getting too little sleep.
 Irregular sleep is also a common occurrence among people with bipolar disorder, and it can make it more difficult to manage a person’s bipolar condition.

 Another sleep disorder associated with mental health disorders is delayed sleep phase syndrome.
 This condition is a disturbance of the body’s circadian rhythms, which makes it hard for the person to get sufficiently restful sleep.
-This condition is most often found in adolescents.
+It is most often found in adolescents.

 Strategies for Better Sleep

-Here a few helpful tips for achieving better sleep:
+Here are a few helpful tips for achieving better sleep:

 • Don’t eat heavy meals or drink caffeine before bed